starkillerc/name-comparison/README.md

 ## ⚙️ How It Works

 1. **Phonetic Encoding**
-   Names are converted into a normalized sound signature using a custom mapping across multiple alphabets (Latin, Cyrillic, Armenian, etc.).
+   Names are converted into a normalized sound signature using a custom mapping across multiple alphabets (Latin, Cyrillic, Armenian).

 2. **Vector Generation**
    For each adjacent phoneme pair, a specific index in the vector is incremented.
 This results in a unique “sound vector” for each name.